palantir/policy-bot/README.md

     deletions: "> 100"
     total: "> 200"

-  # "has_successful_status" is satisfied if the status checks that are specified
+  # "has_status" is satisfied if the status checks that are specified are
-  # are marked successful on the head commit of the pull request.
-  has_successful_status:
+  # finished and concluded with one of the conclusions specified.
+  # "conclusions" is optional and defaults to ["success"].
+  has_status:
+    conclusions: ["success", "skipped"]
+    statuses:
       - "status-name-1"
       - "status-name-2"
       - "status-name-3"

-  # "has_successful_status" can be configured to count "skipped" statuses as
-  # successful.
-This can be useful in combination with path filters where
-  # workflows only run on parts of the tree.
-They are required to succeed only
-  # if they run.
-  # has_successful_status:
-  #  options:
-  #    skipped_is_success: true
-  #  statuses:
-  #    - "status-name-1"
-  #    - "status-name-2"
-  #    - "status-name-3"

   # "has_labels" is satisfied if the pull request has the specified labels
   # applied